xaelsouth/rtl-wmbus/README.md

  * rx_sdr -f 868.95M -s 1600000 - 2>/dev/null | build/rtl_wmbus
  * rx_sdr -f 868.95M -s 4000000 - 2>/dev/null | build/rtl_wmbus -d 5

-Notice "-d 3" in the last line: it's a multiple of 800kHz resulting from the sample rate of 4000000.
+Notice "-d 5" in the last line: it's a multiple of 800kHz resulting from the sample rate of 4000000.

 To count "good" (no 3 out of 6 errors, no checksum errors) packets:
  * cat samples.bin | build/rtl_wmbus 2>/dev/null | grep "[T,C,S]1;1;1" | wc -l

 Carrier-frequency given at "-f" must be set properly.
 With my DVB-T-Receiver I had to choose carrier 50kHz under the standard of 868.95MHz.
-Sample rate at 1.6Ms/s should be used or an a multiple of 800kHz.
+Sample rate at 1.6Ms/s should be used or use a multiple of 800kHz.
+RTL-SDR supports sampling frequencies up to 3.2MSaples, so you use 1.6MSamples, 2.4MSamples or 3.2Msamples.

 See samples/samples2.bin for a live example with two T1 mode devices inside.